AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/sandbox.md

 Done in 23.60s.
 ```

-3. Create a `src` folder at the root of the repo:
+3. Create a `src` folder inside your new `private-token` directory:
 ```sh
 mkdir src
 ```